Sue Smith is a multi-award winning screenwriter, playwright and script editor.

 Sue’s first stage play Thrall, was produced by Tamarama Rock Surfers in 2006.
 Sue’s professional theatre debut, Strange Attractor, received a very successful premiere at the Griffin Theatre in 2009.
 Sue also wrote the libretto for Rembrandt’s Wife, which premiered at the Victorian Opera, and won the 2010 AWGIE award for Music Theatre.
 Her adaptation of Tolstoy’s The Kreutzer Sonata premiered at the State Theatre Company of South Australia to rave reviews.

 Kryptonite was produced by State Theatre Company of South Australia and the Sydney Theatre Company in 2014 to rave reviews and was nominated for Best Play at the 2014 Sydney Theatre Awards.
-Her latest play, Machu Picchu, starred Lisa McCune in the 2016 program for the STC and STCSA.
-Sue is currently writing a play for the Queensland Theatre Company and is STC Patrick White Playwrights Fellow for 2018.
+Her play, Machu Picchu, starred Lisa McCune in the 2016 program for the STC and STCSA, and in 2019 her new play Hydra will be produced by QTC and STCSA.
+Sue is currently the STC Patrick White Playwrights Fellow for 2018.

 For enquiries regarding Sue Smith please contact us via email or on (02) 9319 7199.